Welcome to today's edition of the Rush 24-7 podcast.

 Anybody think a nuclear Iran can be contained?

-He's quoting now from Bill Kristol, that the current regime will negotiate in good faith.
+That the current regime will negotiate in good faith.

 It would be easier to act sooner rather than later.

-Yeah, there'd be repercussions and there would be healthy ones, showing a strong America that's rejected further appeasement.
+Yeah, there'd be repercussions and there would be healthy ones.

 Why wait?

-George Will now writing in disagreement with Bill Kristol, perhaps because the U.S. military has enough on its plate in the deteriorating wars in Afghanistan and Iraq, which both border Iran, and perhaps because containment, although of uncertain success, did work against Stalin and his successors, and might be preferable to a war against a nation much larger and more formidable than Iraq.
+George Will now writing in disagreement with Bill Kristol, perhaps because the U.S. military has enough on its plate in the deteriorating wars in Afghanistan and Iraq, which both border Iran.

-One envies that publication's powers of prophecy, but wishes it had exercised them on the nation's behalf before all of the surprises, all of them unpleasant that Iraq has inflicted.
+As for the healthy repercussions that the Weekly Standard is so eager to experience from yet another war, one envies that publication's powers of prophecy but wishes it had exercised them on the nation's behalf before all of the surprises, all of them unpleasant, that Iraq has inflicted.

 Neoconservatives have much to learn, concludes Mr. Will, even from Buddy Bell, manager of the Kansas City Royals.

-So Will is of the opinion that hey, this is only going to get worse.
+So Will is of the opinion that, hey, this is only going to get worse.

 It can get worse than what it is.

-Uh if you just coined a new word there, bucanonian.
+Just coined a new word there, Buchanonian.

-This is a weekly standard versus George Will.
+This is Weekly Standard versus George Will.

 You have to.